INTRODUCTION

 - Taking Short Walks: Walking during lunch breaks or after meals boosts blood circulation.

-- Engaging In Hobbies: Activities like gardening, dancing or playing a sport keep the body moving.
+- Engaging in Hobbies: Activities like gardening, dancing or playing a sport keep the body moving.

 CONCLUSION